Rekitctrl/bypass-mdm/README.md

 #### Warnings ⚠️

 - **If you only reset all accounts and settings and don't do a re-install of MacOs, the script may not work**
 - **I do what I can to ensure these scripts are safe, however, use them at your own risk.
-I am not responsible for any damage that this script could cause**
+I am not responsible for any damage that these scripts could cause**

 #### Notes